Experiential learning resources for the innovative educator

 As I've already said, this doesn't have to be difficult.
 The remainder of my 21st century skills for 21st-century learners blog series is all about the practice of teaching 21st-century skills and 21st century skills activities that promote particular skills.

-I also have a variety of resources to help incorporate 21st century skill-building into your curriculum.
+I have a variety of resources to help incorporate 21st century skill-building into your curriculum in my shop.
+Check out my 21st century skills learning activity product line.
 Experiential learning is a great way to infuse skill-building into your learning day.
-I have a free experiential learning activities resource library that includes a variety of 21st century skill building activities.
-Go grab that resource now!

 Observe.
 Question.
 Explore.
 Share.